 Recovery time

-The time in a power supply circuit that represents the stability of the output in response to input changes.
-When the input voltage or output current is rapidly changed to the positive or negative side within a specified range, the output voltage temporarily fluctuates due to transient drop and then returns to its rated value.
-The time taken for this recovery is measured for both the positive and negative changes, and the longer of the two is defined as the recovery time.
-The smaller the recovery time, the higher the output stability, and the less susceptible it is to voltage drops caused by momentary interruptions.
+In a power supply circuit, the time that represents the stability of the output in response to input changes.
+When the input voltage or output current is abruptly changed to the positive or negative side within a specified range, the time it takes for the output voltage to return to the rated value after transient reduction is measured for each case.
+The longer of the two times—positive or negative—is called the recovery time.
+The smaller the recovery time, the higher the output stability and the less susceptible it is to the influence of voltage drops caused by momentary interruptions.